alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2021-01-24-golang-first-websockets.markdown

 categories: programming
 ---

 These are my first steps in Go, this time learning how to extend my previous web service with WebSockets.
 The brower subscribes to changes to a set of products by sending one or more Subscribe or Unsubscribe JSON messages to the service, through a WebSocket connection.
 Each message contains a series of product IDs.
 The server maintains the map connection - subscriptions and listens to notifications on product changes from a Postgres database.
-The post also touches HTTPS and HTTP/2.
+The post also touches HTTPS, HTTP/2 and server push.

 ### Testing